brianle18/maincode_homework/report/ilm/main.typ

 The next extension to this work would be benchmarking alternative libraries and then implementing a scaled version of the pipeline.

 A simple `json` based configuration file will be used to specify the parameters for each cleaning step (as well as which steps to run).
+Details of the configuration can be found in the `README.md` file in the code repository.

 == Data Cleaning and Normalisation